j3-signalroom/apache_flink-kickstarter/.blog/get-your-jar-versions-right.md

 My goal was to run Flink apps using the latest compatible versions of Apache Flink and Apache Iceberg, with AWS Glue serving as the Iceberg metastore.
 To achieve this, I need the latest version of AWS Glue that seamlessly integrates with both Flink and Iceberg, ensuring maximum compatibility and performance.
 I accomplished this using the Gradle script along with installing the necessary JARs in the Flink home library directory!

-> Now there might be some of you who say wait one minute, it's October 21, 2024, Apache Flink 1.20 has been released, so what gives?
-Well it turns out that when I went to the Apache Iceberg Releases page, went down the list, and clicked on the [1.6.1 Flink 1.20 runtime Jar](https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.20/1.6.1/iceberg-flink-runtime-1.20-1.6.1.jar) I got this:
+> Some of you might be wondering, "Wait a minute, as of October 21, 2024 Apache Flink 1.20 it's already been released, so what's going on?"
+Well, it turns out that when I visited the Apache Iceberg Releases page and checked the list, I clicked on the [1.6.1 Flink 1.20 runtime Jar](https://repo1.maven.org/maven2/org/apache/iceberg/iceberg-flink-runtime-1.20/1.6.1/iceberg-flink-runtime-1.20-1.6.1.jar) and came across this:
 >
 > ![iceberg-runtime-is-missing](images/iceberg-runtime-is-missing.png)
 >
-> So, it is missing, and therefore, I made the call to use the prior release of `Apache Flink 1.19.1`.
+> So, it is missing, and therefore, I made the call to use the prior release, `Apache Flink 1.19.1`.

 ## I'll stop here for now
 It took some effort to figure out the right combination of JARs and dependencies, so I'll let this sit for a bit - especially for those needing the specific JAR setup.
 In Part II, I'll show you how, with these JARs in place, you can build some powerful Flink apps using Java.